IBM/zopeneditor-about/README.md

 > Go here for the full [Documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html?utm_source=vscode&utm_medium=referral&utm_campaign=vscode_marketplace) online.

-**New**: IBM Z Open Editor v4.0.0 introduced advanced capabilities that go beyond program editing.
-These are at the moment preprocessor support for COBOL, a new Web view built on top of Zowe Explorer that displays z/OS resources such as data sets and jobs in a sortable table, a new DBB user build VS Code Problems view integration, HLASM custom macros support.
-All users get a 60-day evaluation trial for these advanced capabilities.
-After that they are licensed via the IBM Developer for z/OS Enterprise Edition offering.
-The language editing capabilities are still free and will be maintained and enhanced as always.
-See the [IBM Documentation](https://ibm.biz/code-whatsnew) with details.

-**Note**: Import update for the release of version 4.3.0 of IBM Z Open Editor: [IBM watsonx Code Assistant for Z](https://www.ibm.com/products/watsonx-code-assistant-z), which supports AI-assisted transformation of COBOL to Java for modernizing applications, has now been moved into it's own VS Code extension IBM watsonx Code Assistant for Z version 2.0.0.
-All functionality has been migrated into this dedicated extension.
-Receive your copy of the Z Code Assistant via your Passport Advantage Online.
-See the [Documentation](https://www.ibm.com/docs/en/watsonx-code-assistant-4z) for more details.

-The core extension provides language support for the IBM Enterprise programming languages for z/OS®.
+This extension provides language support for the IBM Enterprise programming languages for z/OS®.
 It supports COBOL v6.4, PL/I v6.1, High Level Assembler for z/OS 3.1, TSO/E REXX, and z/OS MVS Job Control Language (JCL).
 This also includes capabilities for embedded statements in COBOL and PL/I for CICS 6.1 (6.2 Beta), IMS 15.1.0 and SQL DB2 for z/OS 12.1.
 Earlier versions of any of these components will also work.
-IBM Z Open Editor realizes its language support by implementing fully functional [language servers](https://langserver.org/) together with additional editor enhancements that enable IBM Z developers to utilize features such as:
+IBM Z Open Editor realizes its language support by implementing fully functional [language servers](https://langserver.org/) together with additional editor enhancements that enable IBM Z developers to utilize features such as

 - Real-time syntax checking and highlighting while you type
 - Problems view with all syntax errors and (in COBOL) unreachable code